OpenMDAO/AcousticMetrics.jl/docs/src/index.md

 \frac{2π}{2πq/n} = n/q
 ```
 that we're sampling ``n`` times.
 So we're sampling a sinusoid an integer number
-of times over its entire period.
+of times over its period, and summing it up.
 That will give us... zero.
 Same thing will
 happen to the second sum if ``m+k=r \ne 0``: we'll also get zero.
 So now we just
 have to figure out what happens when ``m - k = 0`` and ``m + k = 0``, i.e., when
 ``k ± m``.
 Let's try ``k = m`` first.
 The first sum will be